Noone2018b/SteamCMD-Syno-Guide/readme.md

 1. Install [Docker SteamCMD container (I used the **cm2network/steamcmd** one, others are available)](https://registry.hub.docker.com/r/cm2network/steamcmd) (direct SteamCMD installation on Synology DSM should also be possible - not yet tested).
 Use the Docker DSM GUI (Image > Add, from URL or downloaded file), or shell commands, to install.

 2. Mount external storage for the container.
 In the Docker DSM GUI this is under Container > Edit > Mount settings when container is NOT running.
-This is where you'll put the files on your NAS, e.g. the share `/docker/steam`.
-Without this everything will stay in the container (and may not be persistent with container restart), defaulting to the path `/home/steam/Steam/steamapps`.
+This is where you'll put the files on your NAS, e.g. in my case, I mounted the directory `/docker/steam` to `/downloads` in the container.
+Without this everything will stay in the container (and may not be persistent with container restart), defaulting to the path `/home/steam/Steam/steamapps` in the container.

 ### Method 2 - Local install